milonmaze/privacy-terms-observatory/www.dropbox.com/privacy.md

 Your Stuff.
 Our Services are designed as a simple and personalized way for you to store your files, documents, photos, comments, messages, and so on (“Your Stuff”), collaborate with others, and work across multiple devices and services.
 To make that possible, we store, process, and transmit Your Stuff as well as information related to it.
 This related information includes your profile information that makes it easier to collaborate and share Your Stuff with others, as well as things like the size of the file, the time it was uploaded, collaborators, and usage activity.

 Contacts.
-You may choose to give us access to your contacts to make it easy for you, and your Dropbox Business team (collectively, “Dropbox Business Team”), if you’re a Dropbox Business Team user, to do things like share and collaborate on Your Stuff, send messages, and invite others to use the Services.
+You may choose to give us access to your contacts to make it easy for you, and your Dropbox Team if you’re a Dropbox Team user, to do things like share and collaborate on Your Stuff, send messages, and invite others to use the Services.
 If you do, we’ll store those contacts on our servers.

 Usage information.
-We collect information related to how you use the Services, including actions you take in your account (like sharing, editing, viewing, creating and moving files or folders).
+We collect information related to how you use the Services, including actions you take in your account (like sharing, editing, viewing, creating and moving files or folders, and sending and receiving electronic signature requests and other transactions).
 We use this information to provide, improve, and promote our Services, and protect Dropbox users.
 Please refer to our FAQ for more information about how we use this usage information.

 Device information.
 We also collect information from and about the devices you use to access the Services.
 This includes things like IP addresses, the type of browser and device you use, the web page you visited before coming to our sites, and identifiers associated with your devices.
 Your devices (depending on their settings) may also transmit location information to the Services.
 For example, we use device information to detect abuse and identify and troubleshoot bugs.

 Cookies and other technologies.
 We use technologies like cookies and pixel tags to provide, improve, protect, and promote our Services.
 For example, cookies help us with things like remembering your username for your next visit, understanding how you are interacting with our Services, and improving them based on that information.
 You can set your browser to not accept cookies, but this may limit your ability to use the Services.
 If our systems receive a DNT:1 signal from your browser, we’ll respond to that signal as outlined here.
 We may also use third-party service providers that set cookies and similar technologies to promote Dropbox services.
 You can learn more about how cookies and similar technologies work, as well as how to opt out of the use of them for advertising purposes, here.

+DocSend and Dropbox analytics.
+When you use the DocSend or Dropbox analytics portion of our Services to view content, we collect information including your identifying and device information, such as email addresses, IP addresses, and device identifiers of devices you use to view the content.
+We also collect information on how you interact with the viewed content, such as the date and time you view the content, the number of times and length of time you view the content, and which portions of the content you view.

 Marketing.
 We give users the option to use some of our Services free of charge.
 These free Services are made possible by the fact that some users upgrade to one of our paid Services.
 If you register for our Services, we will, from time to time, send you information about upgrades when permissible.
 Users who receive these marketing materials can opt out at any time.
 If you don’t want to receive a particular type of marketing material from us, click the ‘unsubscribe’ link in the corresponding emails, or update your preferences in the Notifications section of your personal account.

+We may also collect information from you if you interact with Dropbox representatives at an event, download marketing or educational materials from our website, or contact a Dropbox representative.
+We may use the information you provide to send you additional marketing materials.

 We sometimes contact people who don’t have a Dropbox account.
 For recipients in the EU, we or a third party will obtain consent before reaching out.
 If you receive an email and no longer wish to be contacted by Dropbox, you can unsubscribe and remove yourself from our contact list via the message itself.